focusretreatcenter/website/content/2023/inktober/index.md

 <img alt="Chloe of Longstride Illustrations working diligently at her desk" src="chloe-desk.jpg" />

-## What happens during the InkTober Retreat?
+## What happens during the Inktober Retreat?

-You hang out with other artists and spend each day working on the InkTober illustration prompt.
+You hang out with other artists and spend each day working on the Inktober illustration prompt.
 Your peers help keep you on track, and maybe even inspire you to get ahead of schedule.
 Last year one guest completed 25 illustrations in a single week!
 You eat delicious meals freshly prepared from local ingredients.
 You don't do any chores, cooking, or dishes.
 It's a time to give yourself a break.
 To rest.
 To re-energize.

 > "I needed a rest or I needed something; I needed a reboot and I needed to meet people and I wanted to meet artists, especially people who like ink." &mdash;Chloe